synchronocy/Discord-Chat-Monitor/README.md

 ## How to Protect your self against this tool.

 [+] Use Encryption [+]

   [-] [SimpleDiscordCrypt link](https://gitlab.com/An0/SimpleDiscordCrypt) [-]

   [-] DiscordCrypt [-]

 	[=] __may attempt to include support for these plugins to intercept/capture the key exchange. but hey I need to understand cryptography better before that.__ [=]

 [+] Use another client [+]

   [-] Matrix.org (riot.im) [-]

   [-] XMPP ( Pidgin with otr ) [-]

   [-] Mumble ( yes I went there ) [-]

   [-] IRC [-]

 	[=] and yes irc is still clear text but nonetheless - discord uuh.... [=]

 [+] Other points [+]

-### 1.) clear text chats can be stored. ["Once a message or image has been deleted, it is gone from our servers and we are unable to verify it to take action." link](https://www.reddit.com/r/discordapp/comments/aukk3p/psa_deleted_messages_are_instantly_deleted_from/) also see [this link](https://dotesports.com/culture/news/report-fbi-investigating-discord-for-rise-in-cyber-crime) " but we can't do anything if they're deleted, sorry fbi ¯\_(ツ)_/¯"
+### 1.) clear text chats can be stored. ["Once a message or image has been deleted, it is gone from our servers and we are unable to verify it to take action."](https://www.reddit.com/r/discordapp/comments/aukk3p/psa_deleted_messages_are_instantly_deleted_from/) also see [this](https://dotesports.com/culture/news/report-fbi-investigating-discord-for-rise-in-cyber-crime) " but we can't do anything if they're deleted, sorry fbi ¯\_(ツ)_/¯"

 ### 2.)
 Discord's cache is a useful in saving bandwidth but it also can be abused, very effective if retrieving images from users if it were to be used for malicious intent.